-Is it possible that alleged lake and sea monsters of the plesiosaur variety might have a chameleon like ability to camouflage and change colour to match their surroundings?
+Is it possible that alleged lake and sea monsters of the plesiosaur variety might have a chameleon-like ability to camouflage and change colour to match their surroundings?

 While the author appreciates that it is quite a stretch of the imagination to add a scientifically improbable attribute to an animal that is widely accepted to have become extinct, he also maintains that this is a book of sightings, theories and conjecture, and if our witness says the animal changed colour, then we must allow for his assertion to be submitted and examined.
-In effect, we must initially take the witness at his word, and follow his lead until he be proved genuine, false or mistaken.
+In effect, we must initially take the witness at his word, and follow his lead until he is proved genuine, false or mistaken.
 Considering everything possible, taking courage in our convictions, enough at least, to 'go down the rabbit hole' and see where it leads us.

 Pearly Plesiosaur, Iridescent Chameleon